petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 and everything will be kept up-to-date as needed.
-This is a major difference between this workflow and that of a typical LaTeX editor, i.e., that the entire project is treated holistically, so for example, there's no need to worry about if you forgot to rerun the paper build after tweaking a figure---it's all one pipeline.
+This is a major difference between this workflow and that of a typical LaTeX editor, i.e., that the entire project is treated holistically.
+So for example,
+there's no need to worry about if you forgot to rerun the paper build after tweaking a figure---it's all one pipeline.